ausybenelux/Ocelot/README.md

   * This means the gemset is created and is being used.
   The final step is to install all the gems that are specified in the Gemfile so your gemset is complete.
-  When you created the gemset bundle was included inthe gemset.
-Bundle is a tool to download all gems in a gemfile and put the in a gemset.
+  When you created the gemset bundle was included in the gemset.

 run the command<br>
 **bundle install**<br>